Graduate Bulletin Homepage |School of Education |Graduate Program Curricula | General Masters Programs

 MASTERS PROGRAM PROVIDING PROFESSIONAL PREPARATION TO TEACH

-The Master of Science in Educational Theory and Practice (MS-ETP) offers cohesive programs leading to professional certification in mathematics, the sciences, world languages, English, and social studies.
-The program is approved by the New York State Education Department for Professional Certification for teachers with Initial Certification in the following areas of Adolescence Education: Social Studies, English, Chinese, French, Spanish, Mathematics, Biology, Chemistry, Earth Science, or Physics.
+The Master of Science in Educational Theory and Practice (MS-ETP) offers cohesive programs leading to professional certification in mathematics or the sciences.
+The program is approved by the New York State Education Department for Professional Certification for teachers with Initial Certification in the following areas of Adolescence Education: Mathematics, Biology, Chemistry, Earth Science, or Physics.

 PROGRAMS LEADING TO MASTERS DEGREES